National Psoriasis Foundation Leadership Team

 Vice President, Finance and Operations

 Bette Drake joined the National Psoriasis Foundation in 2002.
 She is responsible for overseeing the Foundation's finance, operations and information technology departments.
 Her background includes public accounting in the private and nonprofit sectors.
 She received her bachelor of science degree in accounting from Portland State University.

 Vice President, Marketing and Communications

 Catie Coman joined the National Psoriasis Foundation in 2006.
+Ms. Coman oversees marketing, public relations, digital strategy and business development for National Psoriasis Foundation.
 She has more than 20 years working in the nonprofit sector, focusing on marketing and communications, organizational development, and fundraising.
 Ms. Coman has a bachelor of arts degree in public relations from San Jose State University and a master of arts in communication studies from University of Portland.

 Leah McCormick Howard, J.D.

 Vice President, Government Relations and Advocacy

 Leah McCormick Howard, J.D., joined the National Psoriasis Foundation in 2012.
 She brings more than 15 years' of public policy and federal affairs experience working with national health and disability organizations, local governments and leading health care and research institutions.
 In her role, Ms. Howard is responsible for overseeing all advocacy, government relations and policy initiatives for the organization, including state and federal advocacy efforts.
 She has a bachelor of arts degree in government and international relations from the University of Notre Dame and a law degree from George Mason University School of Law.